sdeddens/tic-tac-toe/ticTacTow.md

 				and while in the loop reset the on screen HTML to original state.

-		Use jQuary to manage mouse click events
+		Use jQuery to manage mouse click events

 			Two possible events